CSCfi/csc-user-guide/docs/cloud/pouta/connecting-to-vm.md

 If the problem persists you may check the firewall setup of your local institution.

+!!! info "Permission denied"
+    Incorrectly configured Security Groups, can lead to permissions denied errors due to the fact that the VM needs to fetch the public SSH keys on its first start.
+If the network is not configured properly, the public key may not be added and no access will be configured.

 ### REMOTE HOST IDENTIFICATION HAS CHANGED

 Sometimes Floating IPs are reused with different Virtual Machines at different times.
 By default SSH will have `stricthostkeychecking=yes` configured, and will show you the error message: